WanderingBrooks/NightMessenger/README.md

 ## How to release a new version

 1. Run `gulp sass` to run the production build.
-2. Delete all the files in `nightmessenger/nightmessenger`.
+2. Update "version" in `manifest.json`
 3. Copy the following files to `nightmessenger/nightmessenger`:
     - background.js
     - day.js